by Linda Barth

 “How?”
 I whisper.
 “How do you know?”

-“I know because you’ve already shown how strong you are.
-You’ve proven you haven’t given up, you still have hope.
+“I know because you’ve already proven how strong you are.
+You haven’t given up, you still have hope.
 Otherwise, you wouldn’t have come back here with me.”
-She grips my hand tighter and I know she’s going to make me keep going toward the light, toward him.
+She grips my hand tighter, and I know she’s going to make me keep going toward the light, toward him.

 I won’t move.
 I can’t.
 “You don’t understand!
 Nobody’s going to forgive me for what I did.
 They’ll look at me and all they’ll see is the whore who abandoned her baby, who tried to take your –”

 She shakes her head hard.
 “You can start over.
 You have a new life waiting for you here and now.
 It might not be easy at first, but it’ll be worth it.”
 She smiles at me again, and her eyes are filled with compassion I desperately want to deserve.
 “And remember, you’re not alone anymore.
 You have a baby and a family waiting for you.
 We won’t ever give up on you.”

 I can’t fight her anymore.
 I don’t want to.
 “Promise?”

 She nods.
 “I promise.”

 I take a deep breath, let go of her hand, and start walking slowly.
 Part of me still wants to run away, but I know I won’t.
 If she can believe in me now, after everything I’ve done, then I have to find a reason to start believing in myself again, too.